Quality, Clinical Practice Guidelines, and Medical Necessity

 Collaboration with providers is key to ensuring a quality health care experience for enrolled members.
 Quality program objectives include:

-- To improve the health status of PruittHealth Premier Members.
+- Improving the health status of PruittHealth Premier Members.

 - Ensuring access to high quality and safe health care services in the PruittHealth Premier service area.

 For more information about the PruittHealth Premier Quality program, please call Member Services.
 Calls to this number are free.

 Clinical Practice Guidelines

 The following clinical practice guidelines are intended to support our health care team and serve as resources to ensure our providers have the most up to date, evidence-based information recommended by nationally recognized organizations.
 AMDA – The Society for Post-Acute and Long-Term Care Medicine – This is the standard care process in the post-acute and long-term care (PA/LTC) setting.

 - COPD: Global Strategy for the Diagnosis, Management and Prevention of COPD

 - Diabetes: Standards of Medical Care in Diabetes – 2021 with a particular focus on chapter 12: Older Adults